cannelle-plus/petulant-bear/README.md

     --eventStoreClientPort (int)-> the port the eventstore client should connect to --elmah (string)-> the key to configure elmah logging

-#### batch

-There are 3 cmd that allows ou to start the bundle according to what you need to do :

-    $ startPetulant.bat // start the full bin version of petulant (used from bin folder : web server, wwwroot, db)
-    $ startPetulantFordevRoot.bat // start the bin version of petulant for accessing devroot folder of github repo (used from bin folder : web server,  db)
-    $ startPetulantForWwRoot.bat // start the bin version of petulant for accessing wwwroot folder of github repo (used from bin folder : web server,  db)

-when closing the petulant, beware of closing also the getEventStore...

 ### database